sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 | 0.1 | 09/09/2019  |   Tejaswi Goel      | Initial version                   |

 # About this Manual
-This document provides information about the PortChannel configuration in SONiC using management framework container
+This document provides information about the north bound interface details for PortChannels.

 # Scope
-Covers Northbound interface for the PortChannel feature, as well as Unit Test cases.
+This document covers the "configuration" and "show" commands supported for PortChannels based on openconfig yang and Unit test cases.
+It does not include the protocol design or protocol implementation details.

 # Definition/Abbreviation